Sponsored by ANABEL Associates

 Firewalls:

 Firewall protection is important if you have a high-speed connection that is typically a constant hook-up to the Internet.
 ZoneAlarm and Sygate are personal firewalls that automatically block known and unknown Internet threats, barricading your PC against hackers and data thieves.
 They are easy to install and use, and have free versions for home use.
+(NOTE: if you are using more than one computer and have a router, it will aslo act as a firewall, but you have to remember that if you enable a firewall such as one provided by a Microsoft operating system, it might block communications between your computers on a local area network (LAN).

 Back to top